 On March 14, 2017, we issued 1,069,822 shares of Series C Preferred Stock in a public offering.
 Our Series C Preferred Stock has a stated value of \$6.40, and each share of Series C Preferred Stock was initially convertible into 0.00015267 of a share of common stock at an initial conversion price equal to \$42,000 per share of common stock.
 Series C Preferred Stock, to the extent that it has not been converted previously, is subject to full ratchet anti-dilution price protection upon the issuance of equity or equity-linked securities at an effective common stock purchase price of less than the conversion price then in effect, subject to adjustment as provided in the certificate of designation.
-In accordance with the anti-dilution price protection contained in the certificate of designation for the Series C Preferred Stock as further described below, we reduced the Series C Preferred Stock conversion price to \$2250.00 per share in connection with the underwritten public offering that closed on March 1, 2018, to \$1312.50 per share in connection with the underwritten public offering that closed on July 3, 2018, to \$75.00 per share in connection with the underwritten public offering that closed on September 24, 2019, to \$6.75 per share in connection with the underwritten public offering that closed on September 24, 2019, to \$6.75 per share in connection with the underwritten public offering that closed on September 24, 2019, to \$6.75 per share in connection with the underwritten public offering that closed on September 24, 2019, to \$1.3827 per share in connection with the underwritten public offering that closed on March 1, 2023.
+In accordance with the anti-dilution price protection contained in the certificate of designation for the Series C Preferred Stock as further described below, we reduced the Series C Preferred Stock conversion price to \$2250.00 per share in connection with the underwritten public offering that closed on April 2, 2018, to \$225.00 per share in connection with the underwritten public offering that closed on April 2, 2018, to \$225.00 per share in connection with the underwritten public offering that closed on September 24, 2019, to \$6.75 per share in connection with the underwritten public offering that closed on June 5, 2020, to \$4.815 per share in connection with the utilization of the ATM Facility, and to \$1.3827 per share in connection with the Private Placement Offering that closed on May 17, 2023.

-The Series C Preferred Stock is convertible at any time at the option of the holder, provided that the holder will be prohibited from converting Series C Preferred Stock into shares of our common stock if, as a result of such conversion, the holder, together with its affiliates, would own more than 4.99% of the total number of shares of our common stock then issued and outstanding.
+The Series C Preferred Stock is convertible at any time at any time at the option of the holder, provided that the holder will be prohibited from converting Series C Preferred Stock into shares of our common stock if, as a result of such conversion, the holder, together with its affiliates, would own more than 4.99% of the total number of shares of our common stock then issued and outstanding.
 However, any holder may increase or decrease such percentage to any other percentage not in excess of 9.99%, provided that any increase in such percentage shall not be effective until 61 days after such notice to us.